SUV goes airborne, lands on BMW in Brockton crash

 “When we arrived they were in the vehicle,” Brockton Fire Captain Paul Cosgrove said.
 “The ambulance arrived prior to us and put a C-collar on them.”

-Witness Stephen Sentry says the man behind the wheel of the SUV plowed into a Chevrolet Impala at a high rate of speed, knocked over a traffic light and eventually came to a rest on top of the BMW.
+Witness Stephen Sentry says the man behind the wheel of the SUV blew through a busy intersection, plowed into a Chevrolet Impala at a high rate of speed, knocked over a traffic light and eventually came to a rest on top of the BMW.

 The driver of the BMW was stabilized and taken to Good Samaritan Hospital with minor injuries.
 The other two drivers were not hurt.